The Wall Walk

 0845

-• Participants start gathering at venue – if desired, you ensure venue have tea, coffee, water available on arrival
+• Participants start gathering at venue – if desired, you ensure the venue have tea, coffee, water available on arrival

 0900